cicingik/dotfiles/README.md

-zsh     : Setup zsh; overide all existing configuration. nvim    : Setup nvim; overide all existing configuration. tmux    : Setup tmux; overide all existing configuration.
+zsh     : Setup zsh; overide all existing configuration. nvim    : Setup nvim; overide all existing configuration. tmux    : Setup tmux; overide all existing configuration. all     : Setup all dottfile config; overide all existing configuration.

 NOTE: Old configuration will be back up in directory ~/dotfiles-backup
 ```